aziz/PlainNotes/README.md

 # PlainNotes
-Simple, efficient and pleasant note taking for SublimeText.
+Simple and pleasant note taking for SublimeText.

 With PlainNotes you can:
 - Organize notes and thoughts